WokLibCodeClub/Hello-Python/step4/step4.md

 The first part of this code is simply making a variable, called ```houses```.
 To the right of the equals sign we have left and right *square brackets* ```[ ]``` and in between these we have a list of the different houses, each one separated by a comma.
 The square brackets indicate that we are making a *list*, so the variable ```houses``` will be of type "list".

+Because each of the items in the list is surrounded by quote marks we can see that this is a list of *text strings*.
+But you can also have lists of integer numbers, decimal numbers, turtles, in fact, just about any type of Python object.
+You can even have lists of lists!

 We can print a list using the ```print()``` function:

 ``` python